What Is Epilepsy?

 Ezogabine (Potiga), a potassium channel opener, is approved for treatment of partial seizures in adults.
 Ezogabine is used as an add-on (adjunctive) medication.
 Its most serious side effect is urinary retention.
 People who take this drug should be monitored for symptoms such as difficulty initiating urination, weak urine stream, or painful urination.

-Other side effects may include coordination problems, memory problems, fatigue, dizziness, and double vision.
+Other side effects may include coordination problems, memory problems, suicidal thoughts and behavior, fatigue, dizziness, and double vision.
 In 2013, the FDA warned that this drug may cause retina abnormalities, vision loss, and skin discoloration.

-Perampanel (Fycompa) is approved as add-on treatment for partial onset seizures in people age 12 years and older.
+Perampanel (Fycompa) is approved as add-on treatment for focal onset seizures with or without secondary generalization in people age 12 years and older.
 Perampanel is the first in a new class of AEDs for uncontrolled partial epilepsy.
 It targets the AMPA glutamate receptor, which is involved in seizure activity.
+Recent studies indicate it may also be useful in the treatment of generalized tonic-clonic seizures.

 Perampanel is taken as a once-daily tablet.
 Common side effects may include dizziness, drowsiness, and fatigue.
 Perampanel also has a boxed warning to alert about potential risks of serious mood changes and mental disturbances including irritability, aggression, anxiety, and violent thoughts or behaviors.